jothipn/jothipn.github.io/_posts/2023-04-07-redis-sorted-set.md

 * However, there are no more elements in that lane, so we drop one more level.
 * At level 0, we travel sequentially from 'f' till we reach 'g'

 So, instead of 7 Hops, we can get to 'e' in 3 hops.
-We never visit elements 'a','b', 'c' and 'e'.
+We never visit elements 'a', 'b', 'c' and 'e'.

 The following code snippet implements this logic.